Topic: Dividend Stocks

 Growth investing tries to identify and buy rising stocks when they have further growth ahead.
 Often these stocks forgo paying dividends in favour of investing all their cash flow in growth.
 Dividend investing, on the other hand, focuses on companies that pay dividends, and will likely continue to do so in the future.
 Growth investing may lead to dividends, but it isn’t a guarantee.

-Here’s a look at dividend vs growth investing, and how you can utilize both in a well-diversified portfolio.
+Here’s a look at dividend vs growth stocks, and how you can utilize both in a well-diversified portfolio.

 Dividend vs growth investing: Dividends are a key sign of investment quality